Active ingredient

 Some medicines may increase the side effects of Espranor and may sometimes cause very serious reactions.
 Do not take any other medicines whilst taking Espranor without first talking to your doctor, especially:

-Naltrexone may prevent the therapeutic effects of Espranor.
-If currently taking this medicine followed by concomitant use of naltrexone, you may experience a sudden onset of prolonged and intense withdrawal.
+• Naltrexone may prevent Espranor from working.
+If you take naltrexone whilst you are taking Espranor you may experience a sudden onset of prolonged and intense withdrawal symptoms.

 Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.